parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-200-shell-tools.md

 ### Logging in the gateway

 Once you have [obtained a slice account on R2LAB (faraday)](tuto-100-registration.md#main), you can reach the R2lab gateway using ssh

-    $ ssh onelab.inria.mario.tutorial@faraday.inria.fr
+    $ ssh -i onelab.private onelab.your.slice.name@faraday.inria.fr

 ---

 ### Listing commands

 From your bash account on the gateway, you have a few very simple but handy tools at your disposal for the early steps of your experiment, like seeing the nodes status, turning them on or off, and loading images.

     help